 It is time to buy the tools I need for clock repair.
 I already have a number of basic tools to get me started; pliers, letdown chucks, screwdrivers, etc.

 However, my first significant tool is an Ollie Baker Mainspring Winder which arrived from the USA today.
-It is pictured here.
+It is pictured below.
 The Ollie Baker comes with an assortment of collars for every size of mainspring.

-With the tools I need I can progress more seriously into this most interesting hobby.
+With these tools, I can progress more seriously into this most interesting hobby.